cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Talk about the results in the Circle.

-**PRO TIP:** 30 minutes to run the future backwards in the Weekly is a very short timebox.
-If you want to have an in depth experience you should spent an extra 2-4 hours slot with the Circle Members to run the process.

 # Stop talking, start doing!
 If you read through this guide but are not practising yet you should do so NOW!
 To start with lernOS is really easy.
 These five steps will help to start smoothly: